 The AMSADD System:

-The AMSADD system is designed to be pilot friendly in that, the MSA number is constantly displayed above the altimeter.
-All the pilot has to do, is compare the two numbers to determine if he or she is in a safe condition!
+The AMSADD system is designed to be pilot friendly in that, the MSA number and MSA areas are constantly displayed on the i-Phone.
+All the pilot has to do, is compare the two numbers on the altimeter and the i-Phone to determine if aircraft in in a safe condition!

 Why the AMSADD system is better than GPWS or EGPWS.